markusmoenig/Eldiron/docs/docs/creator/tools/blocks.md

 For a single swinging door:

 1. Create or fit the door geometry.
-To fit an existing irregular opening, select one rim edge, press **C** to select its contour, then **L** to include the matching contour on the opposite side, and run **Create Fitted Geometry**.
+For a Wall Tool opening, select the opening and run **Create Fitted Geometry** directly.
+For ordinary irregular geometry, select one rim edge, press **C** to select its contour, and run **Create Fitted Geometry**; it derives the opposite contour from the connected reveal faces.
 2. Convert the new object to a linked Prefab and open its isolated editor.
 3. If the Prefab also contains a frame or other static geometry, select the leaf objects and click **Create Part** so only the leaf moves.
 A Prefab containing only the leaf can use its existing part.
 4. Select the leaf's hinge edge or hinge vertices and click **Set Pivot**.